-Beginning in June 2022, the use of zinc oxide at pharmacological levels will be banned across the European Union (EU).
+However, beginning in June 2022, the use of zinc oxide at pharmacological levels was banned across the European Union (EU).
 In France, the ban started already in January 2021.
-So swine producers like you will need to look for alternative methods to control bacterial infections in your herds.
+So swine producers like you have had to look for alternative methods to control bacterial infections in your herds.

-Previously we wrote about how the ban of zinc oxide changes swine health management, we looked at some practical management tips to help you prepare for the ban of zinc oxide.
+Previously we wrote about how the ban of zinc oxide changes swine health management, we looked at some practical management tips to help you prepare for and then proceed to navigate the ban of zinc oxide.
 Together, we will look at some ways you can alter your feed formulations to help reduce the risk of bacterial infections.
 These solutions include the addition of specific enzymes, reducing the amount of protein in the diet, including inert fiber and utilizing feed acidification.

 The Weaning Process Calls for Digestive Enzyme Supplements